lmc-eu/spirit-design-system/packages/web-react/src/components/SegmentedControl/README.md

 ### Fluid Alignment

-You can enable multiple selection by setting the `hasMultipleSelection` prop.
+To make the `SegmentedControl` adjust to the size of its container, use the `isFluid` prop.

 ```jsx
 <SegmentedControl name="segmented-control-example" label="Label" isFluid>